Friendseeker/Analysis-I/Proofs.md

 We first show $g$ is surjective.
 It is sufficient to show, for all $a, b \in \N \times (\N - \{0\})$ relatively prime, $\exists n \in \N, g(n) = a / b$.
 We argue by contradiction, assume for some relatively prime $a, b$ pairs, $\forall n \in \N, g(n) \neq a/b$.
 Then, denote the set containing such $a, b$ pairs as $C$.

 We claim, we can take $p/q \in C$, for which $p/q$ has the smallest denominator out of all rationals in $C$, and the smallest numerator out of all rationals with the smallest denominator in $C$.
-(Existence of such $p/q$ may seen obvious but it is not true for certain sets, say if $C = \Z \times \Z$, hence justification is needed).
+(Existence of such $p/q$ may seen obvious, but it is not true for certain sets, say if $C = \Z \times \Z$, hence justification is needed).

 By Axiom of Replacement, we replace every $(a,b) \in C$ with $b$ and form a new set $C_b$.
 Then, by Proposition 8.1.4, we take $q = \min(C_b)$.
 We then use Axiom of Specification to construct $\{(a, b) \in C: b = q\}$.
 We then use Axiom of replacement to replace $(a,b) \in \{(a, b) \in C: b = q\}$ with $b$ and form a new set $C_{ba}$.
 We use Proposition 8.1.4 again to take $p = \min(C_{ba})$, as desired.